quixio/quix-streams/README.md

 # Calculate rolling window of previous column for last 10 minutes
 df["gForceTotal_avg10s"] = df["gForceTotal"].rolling("10m").mean()

-# Loop through the stream row by row as data frow through the service.
+# Loop through the stream row by row as data flows through the service.
-# Async iterator will stop the code if there is no new data incoming from i
+# The async iterator will stop the code if there is no new data incoming from the consumer stream
 async for row in df:
     print(row)
-    await output_stream.write(row)
+    await producer_stream.write(row)
 ```
 Note that this is exactly how you would do the same calculation on static data in Jupyter notebook—so will be easy to learn for those of you who are used to batch processing.